Telemedicine: Log on to Feel Better through Virtual Visits

 Telemedicine has long been an important aspect of medical care delivery, enabling the transmission of information and images, continuing medical information for providers, and remote healthcare delivery, among other uses.
 Now, as telecommunications and healthcare technology advances intersect, opportunities for telemedicine to affect patient care are expanding.

 Jonathan Linkous, chief executive officer of the American Telemedicine Association, says that “the use of video, advanced technology, and broadband is allowing telemedicine to expand into surprising areas, enabling greater access and helping improve care and lower costs.”
-In 2015, Linkous says, telemedicine was used in the healthcare of approximately 15 million Americans.
+Prior to the pandemic, Linkous says, telemedicine was used in the healthcare of approximately 15 million Americans annually.

 Virtual Visits, Real Benefits

-Among the many services emerging in the telemedicine field, applications that connect patients with medical experts directly for virtual doctor visits are especially popular among consumers seeking efficient care in their busy lives.
-Women of all ages and stages of life are tapping into expert medical care online.
+Among the many services emerging in the telemedicine field, applications that connect patients with medical experts directly for virtual doctor visits are especially popular among consumers seeking efficient care in their busy lives and now as a way to avoid the risks of physically visiting a healthcare provider.

 Dr. Finkelston says that while patients new to virtual care may worry that a video visit will not allow a thorough exam or an accurate diagnosis of physical symptoms, the reality is that the video interaction is surprisingly intimate.
 As she asks questions to establish medical history and understand her patients’ current issue, Dr. Finkelston says she is also observing them carefully, as she would in an in-person visit: “I focus in on details in their appearance and environment,” she says.
 “Are they in bed, or are they feeling well enough that they are up and dressed?
 Are they coughing through every other word?”